hogesuke/emberjs-guides-ja/source/testing/testing-routes.md

   test('should display an alert', function(assert) {
     assert.expect(2);

-    // with moduleFor, the subject returns an instance of the route let route = this.owner.lookup('route:application');
+    // get the route instance
+    let route = this.owner.lookup('route:application');

     // stub window.alert to perform a qunit test